Xghayor/Music-Festival/READme.md

-> I would like to thank Microvers.
+> We would like to acknowledge the original design and inspiration provided by [Cindy Shin]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>